 shrimp on a platter on pasta

-Serve it with spaghetti (or another pasta) or jasmine rice or use crusty bread to soak up the yummy flavorful sauce!
+It goes with all sorts of side dishes to complete the meal.
+Serve it with spaghetti (or another pasta), jasmine rice or use crusty bread to soak up the yummy flavorful sauce!
 To keep it low carb, you can serve the shrimp and sauce over spaghetti squash, zoodles or cauliflower rice.

 ingredients with labels